Common Trauma Suffered by Birth Injury Victims

 The skin and bones of a newborn are extremely fragile and fractures happen all too often.
-In fact, 1 in 50 babies are born with a broken clavicle and while the bone often heals without complication, the fracture can also damage tendons and nerves near the break.
+In fact, 1 in 50 babies are born with a broken clavicle and while the bone often heals without complication, the fracture can also damage tendons and nerves near the point of break.

-A c-section is typically performed when a doctor has identified that the child or mother’s life is in danger and they need to be delivered as soon as possible, or when a medical condition has been identified that complicate labor and delivery.
+A C-section is typically performed when a doctor has identified that the child or mother’s life is in danger and they need to be delivered as soon as possible, or when a medical condition has been identified that complicate labor and delivery.
 However, if a c-section isn’t performed in time or incorrectly, both mother and child may suffer as a result.

 These are just a few examples of the injuries that a newborn may sustain if a medical professional makes a mistake.

 Parents who have experienced a traumatic birth which has left their newborn with a permanent injury rarely consider filing an injury lawsuit as their first option.
 However, the legal route may be the only way for the victims and those who will have to take care of them for the rest of their lives to receive any kind of financial assistance.